Gwen Stefani discography

 Stefani released her second album The Sweet Escape in December 2006; it spawned five singles from October 2006 to October 2007.
 The album's music contains new wave and dance music influences similar to that of its predecessor, while also exploring more modern pop sounds.
 The first single released from the album was "Wind It Up", which peaked in the top 20 in most of the countries in which it was released.
-The second single, "The Sweet Escape", featuring rapper Akon, peaked in the top 10 of most charts, reaching number two in the US and UK.
+The second single, "The Sweet Escape", featuring singer Akon, peaked in the top 10 of most charts, reaching number two in the US and UK.
 "4 in the Morning" was released as the album's third single; managing a top 30 placement on the US Pop chart but failing to reach the top 40 of the Billboard Hot 100.
 Although, the single went-on to become a top ten success in Australia and New Zealand.
 "Now That You Got It", a hybrid song featuring reggae artist Damian Marley, also had a less than stellar chart performance; it did not make the top 20 anywhere except Norway and failed to chart in the US.
 The album's fifth and final single, "Early Winter", was released across only mainland Europe and charted moderately well.
 On the same day as Stefani released The Sweet Escape, she also released Harajuku Lovers Live on DVD, a recording of a concert performed in November 2005 in Anaheim, California as part of her Harajuku Lovers Tour.

 In late 2014, Stefani released two non-album singles, "Baby Don't Lie" on October 20, 2014, and "Spark the Fire" on December 1, 2014.
 "Baby Don't Lie" received moderate success on commercial charts, while "Spark the Fire" only charted on the Dance Club Songs chart.
 Stefani was a featured singer on Eminem's single, "Kings Never Die", which was written specifically for the 2015 film Southpaw.
 On October 20, 2015, Stefani released the lead single for her third studio album, This Is What the Truth Feels Like, "Used to Love You".
 "Make Me Like You" and "Misery" were also released from the album.
 Stefani's fourth album and first Christmas album is You Make It Feel Like Christmas and was preceded by the release of the title track, a duet with Blake Shelton in 2017.
 All of the album's seventeen songs entered the Holiday Digital Songs chart in the United States.
 Stefani and Shelton have released three other collaborations, including "Go Ahead and Break My Heart" (2016) and "Nobody but You" (2019), which peaked at numbers 70 and 18 in the United States, respectively.
 In July 2020, they released "Happy Anywhere".
+She released her first solo single in two years, "Let Me Reintroduce Myself", in December of the same year and then followed this with "Slow Clap", which was remixed to feature Saweetie the following month.

+In 2024, Stefani announced that her fifth studio album, Bouquet would be released on November 15.